 There it is again.
 Third person to use it since the "big debate".

 I don't believe what I believe because it's what I desire to believe.
-I believe what I believe because it's what logic and reason cause me to believe.
-All I want is to live with the truth -- nothing more, nothing less.
+I believe what I believe because it's what logic causes me to believe.